Linda Sánchez: Tax reform

 Sánchez supports a progressive tax system and voted against maintaining reduced tax rates for capital gains and dividends.
 She was rated a "Big Spender" by NTU, indicating she generally supports higher tax rates.

 War

 In 2014, Sánchez opposed combat operations in during the War in Afghanistan.

-In 2023, Sanchez was among 56 Democrats to vote in favor of H.Con.Res.
-21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

 Personal life

 Sánchez married Jim Sullivan on April 13, 2009, in the district office of Congressman John B. Larson, who introduced the two about two years before the wedding.
 The marriage is Sánchez's second, and Sullivan has three sons from a previous marriage.
-On May 13, 2009, she became the eighth woman to give birth while serving in Congress when she had her first son.
+On May 13, 2009, she became the eighth woman to give birth while serving in Congress.

-Sánchez's father, Ignacio, suffers from Alzheimer's disease, which Sánchez has cited as a motivation for finding a cure for the disease.
+Sánchez's father, Ignacio, died in 2018 after years of battling Alzheimer's disease.
+Sánchez has cited this experience as her motivation for finding a cure for the disease.

 Sánchez is the younger sister of former Congresswoman Loretta Sanchez.
 They are the first and to date only sister pair to serve in Congress.
-Linda is considered somewhat more liberal than Loretta.
-Loretta began her political career as a moderate Republican before becoming a Democrat, but Linda has always been a Democrat.
-Loretta was a member of the Blue Dog Coalition and the New Democrat Coalition, and Linda is a member of the Congressional Progressive Caucus.

 Sánchez delivered the Spanish version of the Democratic Radio Address on May 6, 2006.